lgtm-migrator/vsarVSTS-Test-Case-Explorer/src/TestCaseExplorer/Overview.md

 ![Analyze](img/image4.png)

-Using the right-side details pane and `Test suites` pane, select a test case to show the associated test suite where the test case is used.
+Using the right-side details pane and `Linked requirements` pane, select a test case to show the associated requirements.

 ![Analyze](img/image6.png)